parmitage/primer-proto/README.md

 Example programs
 ----------------
-The `examples` directory contains a few simple programs:
+The __examples__ directory contains a few simple programs:

-- dictionary.pri         - an inefficient dictionary
+- dictionary.pri         - a horribly inefficient dictionary
-- euler.pri              - Project Euler problems
+- euler.pri              - a few Project Euler problems
-- factorial.pri          - factorial function
+- factorial.pri          - the factorial function
-- fizzbuzz.pri           - fizzbuzz party game
+- fizzbuzz.pri           - the fizzbuzz party game
-- knapsack.pri           - genetic algorithm solution to the knapsack problem
+- knapsack.pri           - a genetic algorithm solution to the knapsack problem
-- object.pri             - port of Oleg Kiselyov's "Purely-functional OO system"
+- object.pri             - a port of Oleg Kiselyov's "Purely-functional OO system"
 - rover.pri              - the Mars Rover problem
-- search.pri             - binary search
+- search.pri             - an implementation of binary search

+You can compile the example programs with:

+    make examples

 Editing
 -------
-Emacs users will find the beginnings of a major mode in the `emacs` directory of the source distribution.
+Emacs users will find the beginnings of a major mode in the __emacs__ directory of the source distribution.
+It currently provides only syntax highlighting but may be extended to support automatic indentation as well as integration with Primer's REPL and compiler.

 To-do
 -----